 In addition to water-rich fruits and vegetables, here are a few more ways to stay hydrated without drinking water.

 2. Kick things off with a bowl of oatmeal for breakfast

-A hearty, healthy and hydrating breakfast is the best way to kick things off.
+A hearty, healthy, and hydrating breakfast is the best way to kick things off.
 And oatmeal offers all three in abundance.
-While cooking, oats absorb the water or milk that you add to it, making your bowl of oats a surprising source of hydration.
+While cooking, oats absorb the water or milk that you add to them, making your bowl of oats a surprising source of hydration.
 When chia seeds are added to oatmeal overnight, they soak up about 10 times their weight in water, making your breakfast even more hydrating.
 Another option is to top your bowl of oats with fresh fruit such as berries or kiwis.

 Fresh, unpackaged, coconut water hasn’t received the recognition it deserves.
 This tropical drink is refreshing, low in carbs and calories, and rich in potassium and electrolytes.
 It replenishes all those electrolytes lost from perspiration after being out in the sun or after a strenuous workout.
 You can stock up on packaged coconut water if you can’t get the fresh variety, but it doesn’t offer the same benefits.

 4. Experiment with Smoothies

 This tip combines multiple tips into one.
 Can’t decide whether to choose fruits, veggies, coconut water, or skim milk?
 Why not mix them all up for one super-hydrating, nutrition-packed option.
 Slurping down a smoothie is a delicious way to stay hydrated without drinking water.
 You can try out a different smoothie combination every day to make things even more interesting.
 Stuck for ideas?
 Check out these Smoothie Recipe Books for inspiration.